Yejide Kilanko: Writing

+In 2018, she published a children's book, There Is an Elephant in My Wardrobe, which is intended to help children with anxiety.
+Her second children's book, Juba and the Fireball, was published in 2020.
+Her third children's book, The Other Side of Small, was published in 2025.
+Her next children's book, What the Eyes See, a folk tale inspired by a Yoruba proverb, is due out in 2025.

 Kilanko identifies as a feminist and describes her work as inherently feminist.
-She says she is particularly influenced by African and African American women writers such as Buchi Emecheta, Chika Unigwe, Toni Morrison, and Alice Walker.
+She says she is particularly influenced by African and African American women writers such as Buchi Emecheta, Chika Unigwe, Toni Morrison and Alice Walker.